larmog/larmog.github.io/content/post/Kubernetes_on_Scaleway_Part_1_and_2.md

 We now have two services `kubernetes-dashboard` and `traefik-lb`.
 These are the `backends` for our `traefik` reverse proxy.

-Here's the `traefic.toml` file for our proxy:
+Here's the `traefik.toml` file for our proxy:

 ```
 logLevel = "DEBUG"